 I will be sure to write an update on the door in the next couple of months and let you know how it’s faired.
 Because that’s the real test isn’t it?
 Does the paint chip, scratch, peel or bubble?
 Will let you know asap.
 Because sharing is caring 🙂

 UPDATE 4th April 2019 – I’m getting loads of messages about how our door has held up, so here you go: It’s still looking great and we have no regrets about painting it at all.
-A couple of things I would do differently next time is:

 Good luck with your own door sprucing everyone!